'Hue 1968' Revisits An American 'Turning Point' In The War In Vietnam

 BOWDEN: Well, it's an enormous fortress that encloses almost a square mile.
 And as you said, it was densely populated.
 There were only nine entrances in and out of the citadel.
 The walls are 30, 40 feet high and 30 or 40 feet thick.
 There's a moat all the way around it.
 It looks like something medieval, although it was actually built very early in the 19th century.
 It's a formidable structure.
 The Japanese took it during World War II.
 You know, it was a relic from another era.
 And if you go to Hue, it gives the city this kind of ancient feel.

-DAVIES: So a lot would happen in that space as well as some of the buildings outside.
-The North Vietnamese army units and the Viet Cong wanted to surprise the Americans and South Vietnamese, which meant they had to get a lot of arms and troops in position secretly.
+DAVIES: The North Vietnamese army units and the Viet Cong wanted to surprise the Americans and South Vietnamese, which meant they had to get a lot of arms and troops in position secretly.
 Explain how they did that.

-BOWDEN: Stealthily.
-They recruited local people.
-One of the folks that I write about was a high school student when he started working with the Viet Cong, Nyugen Ven Kwang.
-And Kwang organized his own little militia unit.
-And they smuggled arms into the city on duck boats, you know, laying weapons and ammunition underneath the decks of these boats and bringing them in that way.

 DAVIES: Just sort of carrying them on their backs for hundreds of miles.